-Figure SF4.
-Preference shift is plotted against explanatory parameters, after fitting linear regression

-m3 – m1=β0 + β1 u +β2 σr + β3 u σr to the ‘quality-contolled’ data set only.
-In all plots m3-m1 is considered positive if towards the preferences of the Other, and negative in the opposite direction. a .
-Shift magnitude vs. reference population dispersion σr in the entire population.
-Gray: resulting regression line according to the ‘quality contolled’ dataset. b.
-Similar plot restricted to the ‘quality-contolled’ dataset.
-This picks out the area of high correlation in a. and excludes its penumbra. β0 to β3 are derived from this set, N=466. c. preference variability is also tightly related to shift in this set, while d. the u σr interaction also makes a contribution, as in the simulated data. p for all β is < 1e-16.
+[S4 Fig here]

 We finally fitted in an exploratory manner a slightly more complex model of discounting which might give further insight in the individual variability not captured by the parameters considered so far.
 We are grateful to our reviewers for this suggestion.
 We considered a model including a qualitative distinction in evaluating rewards at ‘no delay’ vs. ‘any delay’ that has been made in the literature (e.g. [1,2]) and, for non-zero delays only, we set .
 We refer to this as the KTC model.
 We asked whether: (a) this preference model, including the additive parameter C, described discounting better in our population and (b) if so, whether a change in C accounted for a the change in discounting preferences upon learning to make choices for the partner.
 To test (a), we fitted this model separately to the self-choices in Phase 1 and Phase 3, and found that the confidence interval for value of C included 0 in about 2/3 of cases (Figure SF5a. and b. below).
 In addition, the use of the extra parameter was not justified through model comparison (Figure SF5c.).
 In this comparison, we allowed all parameters of each model, KU or KTC, to vary in each phase separately, thus giving the best possible chance for each model to explain the data but also being agnostic about which parameters might change between phases and why.
 The result suggested that there was little grounds for adopting the KTC model for describing the population as a whole.
 There was, however a minority of participants (about 15%) for which BIC values favoured the ‘additive parameter’ model when phase 1 was fitted on its own (Figure SF5c.).
 We then fitted the KU and KT models for both phases together.
 The KU model was fitted as before, on the grounds that our Bayesian reasoning suggested that both K and U would change.
 For the KTC model, however, we fitted a single K and a single T to both phases, while allowing C to vary.
 This tested the hypothesis that a change in C was responsible for the change in behaviour.
 We observed that for most (70) participants in the subgroup where the KTC model was the best during the separate fitting, the discounting shift between phases 1 and 3 was also better explained by a change of C (rather than K and U).
 The KTC model was not specifically tailored to test the Bayesian-shift hypothesis but we can still ask whether it provides evidence for or against the Bayesian prediction that shifting should correlate with decision variability.
-We tested this for the 70 participants whose shifting was best explained as a change in C and found powerful evidence in favour of the Bayesian prediction (Figure SF5.).
+We tested this for the 70 participants whose shifting was best explained as a change in C and found powerful evidence in favour of the Bayesian prediction (Fig SF5.).